In this guide, you will learn how to enable Google authentication and onboard dApp users.

 Configure->Social Auth in the LHS navigation bar.
 Refer to the "Google" settings and paste the Client ID assigned by Google Cloud Console in the previous step.

 Save the settings on the dashboard.
-Arcana Network assigns an App Address to every registered and configured dApp.
-If you plan to integrate with Arcana SDKs, you need to save this App Address.
+Arcana Network assigns an Client ID to every registered and configured dApp.
+If you plan to integrate with Arcana SDKs, you need to save this Client ID.

-You are all set with Google Setup.
-Integrate Web3 application with the Arcana Auth SDK and call social login function when the user chooses to log in.
+You are all set with the Google configuration.
+Integrate the Web3 application with the Arcana Auth SDK and call the user onboarding function when the user chooses to log in.

-The App Address is displayed on the top right of your dashboard.
+The Client ID is displayed on the top right of your dashboard.